 Note: I feel the need to mention that this is not a child that I’m leaving somewhere in a store.
 This is a very intelligent and competent adult.
 Please don’t think that I walk away from my kids in stores.

 Don’t Take it Personally

-It can be easy to take inattentiveness personally.
-You are in the midst of what you feel like is a very important story about your day and they all of the sudden blurt out something that makes you realize that their focus is not really on you.
+It can be easy to take their inattentiveness personally.
+You are in the midst of what you feel like is a very important story about your day.
+Then, they all of the sudden blurt out something that makes you realize that their focus is not really on you.
 That’s tough.
 Just try to remember – it’s not about you, so don’t take it personally.

 Well, you know, I take that back.
 If you tell a lot of boring stories, then maybe you can take it personally.
 But, otherwise, it’s probably more about them than it is about you.